gem-coop/governance/Gem.coop-Governance.md

 ## 5. Meetings of the Project Leadership Committee

-1. All members of the PLC must meet by synchronous video call or in person at least once per year.
-This meeting should be in person at the AGM with at least two months' notice.
+1. All members of the PLC must meet at the AGM at least once per year.
+This will ideally be in person, on a synchronous video call.
+For accessibility a synchronous text chat option should be available.
+The AGM date must be given with at least two months' advance notice.

 1. The quorum to vote on resolutions of the PLC is a majority of its members.
 In an electronic vote, a voting period of one week replaces the quorum requirement.
 Any approved resolution will take effect immediately.